 What to know before you head out on adrenaline adventures

 Always remember SAFETY FIRST.
 Adrenaline adventures involve an element of danger that gives us that rush we associate with them.
 There is a reason they make you sign a waiver before you participate.
 It can be dangerous.

 Always do your research before doing any thrill-seeking activities.
 Reputable companies won’t go for any shortcuts that might endanger other participants or guides.
 Safety equipment is provided for a reason, and you should follow the instructions of your guides.
 They are the experts and know the area better than you.
 If there are any issues with the equipment, make sure you address them with the company reps.
 It’s better to double or triple check than not at all.

-Also, don’t overestimate your own abilities.
+Also, don’t overestimate your abilities.
 We might all think we can do anything, but that’s not always the case.
 Many adrenaline adventures are very physical, and you must have a certain fitness level to achieve them.
-Lying about your abilities can put you and others in danger.
-You don’t want to be that person.
+Lying about your abilities can put you and others in danger, and you don’t want to be that person.

 Don’t do any adrenaline adventures on a dare or under pressure.
 If something doesn’t make you feel comfortable, don’t do it.
-Just because someone else’s threshold is different than yours, it doesn’t mean that you should attempt it anyway.
+Just because someone else’s threshold is different from yours doesn’t mean that you should attempt it anyway.
 It will most likely end up not the way you imagined.

 We all have different limits when it comes to dangerous activities.
 It’s one thing to challenge yourself and another to push yourself to a point where you are in danger.
 Your life isn’t worth the risk.